Oswego-CSC344Fall2024/Python_Project/README.md

 You must run your project on altair and send mail from your @cs.oswego.edu account.
 You can send mail from the terminal using the mutt command.
 A little Googling and looking at the man pages should tell you how to use it.
 The mutt command should not prompt the user for any input.
 Sender's email password should not be appeared in your script.

+A successful demo will involve sending the emails.
+As a student in the class, I can receiving the HTML file contains my summary and grade.
-A successful demo will involve sending the email and me receiving it, extracting it, and being able to view your pages/code following the links on your page.
+As a professor in the class, I can receive the zipped file, extract it, and am able to view students submissions and reports following the links on your page.

 # Dev Environment / Useful Resources